msuhail1997/Amazon-Review-Classifier--NLP/README.md

 # NLP (Amazon Review Classifier) - Pytorch

--The folder contains a Python notebook file which can be run in Google Colab.

--Amazon review lines were classified as rating scores between 1-5.
+-Amazon reviews were classified as rating scores between 1-5.

 -The models implemented were
   - LogReg